 Some people find Valerian to be stimulating rather than relaxing.

-If your upset leads to headaches, and higher blood pressure, this may be the herb for you.
+If your upset leads to headaches, and higher blood pressure, this may be the calming herbal remedy for you.
 Linden is a mild acting herb that can help with general stress.

 It mildly reduces anxious and/or depressed feelings, lowers blood pressure and eases headaches.
 It can help you sleep.
 Linden flowers are an excellent remedy for upset stomachs in both children and adults.